Generalized additive model for location, scale and shape: Overview of the model

-The generalized additive model for location, scale and shape (GAMLSS) is a statistical model intoduced by Rigby and Stasinopoulos (2025) to overcome some of the limitations associated with the popular generalized linear models (GLMs) of Nelder and Wedderburn (1972) and generalized additive models (GAMs) of Hastie and Tibshirani.
+The generalized additive model for location, scale and shape (GAMLSS) is a statistical model introduced by Rigby and Stasinopoulos (2005) to overcome some of the limitations associated with the popular generalized linear models (GLMs) of Nelder and Wedderburn (1972) and generalized additive models (GAMs) of Hastie and Tibshirani.
 Most of the limitations arise from the limited choice of distributions for the response.
-Both GLM and GAM assumed that the response comes from the exponential family a family reach enough to allow continuous and discrete responses (and very good for modelling the mean of the distribution as a function of the explanatory variables) but not very flexible enough to model other characteristics of the distribution i.e tails.
+Both GLM and GAM assumed that the response comes from the exponential family a family rich enough to allow continuous and discrete responses (and very good for modelling the mean of the distribution as a function of the explanatory variables) but not very flexible enough to model other characteristics of the distribution i.e tails.

 In GAMLSS the exponential family distribution assumption for the response variable, ($y$), (essential in GLMs and GAMs), is relaxed and replaced by a general distribution family, including highly skew and/or kurtotic continuous and discrete distributions.

 The systematic part of the model is expanded to allow modelling not only of the mean (or location) but possibly other parameters of the distribution of response as linear and/or nonlinear, parametric and/or additive non-parametric functions of explanatory variables and/or random effects.

 GAMLSS, for continuous responses, is especially suited for modelling a leptokurtic or platykurtic and/or positively or negatively skewed variables therefor modelling the tails of the distribution.
 For count type response variable data it deals with over-dispersion and zero-inflation by using proper over-dispersed and zero inflated distributions.
 Heterogeneity also is dealt with by modeling the scale or shape parameters using explanatory variables.
 GAMLSS allow also mixed distributions, that is, distributions which have discrete and continuous parts, i.e the zero inflated beta is one or them.
 Note that while the beta distribution allow value in $(0,1)$ the beta inflated allows values in $[0,1]$.

 There are several packages written in R related to GAMLSS models, and tutorials for using and interpreting GAMLSS.